Our teacher is Mrs H. Kent

 In the meantime, I will be giving out reading records, which will contain the 100 High Frequency Words and the Year 1 Common Exception Words, stuck into the inside pages, these are words which you appear frequently when we are reading and writing.
 You can practise reading these words on sight with your children at home.
 Please ensure your child brings their book bag to school everyday, and that any ‘old’ items are removed from them.
 Please check your child’s book bag each evening, e.g. for ‘bump notes’, etc.

-Things to Remember - Spring Term Second Half
+Things to Remember - Summer Term Second Half